Rocche/AquaMinder/README.md

 > Stay wet, stay wild, with AquaMinder by your side!

 AquaMinder is a simple yet powerful notification system that reminds you to drink your big chonky glass of water at regular intervals!
+Right now the interval is set at 15 minutes, the plan is to make it customizable (PRs are very welcome).

 (definitely not a logo made with Paint BTW)